Michał Młynarczyk

 After installation of Homebrew, we can start installing MongoDB.
 We will install version 5.0, which is the most current version at the moment of writing this article.

-“brew install [email protected]
+“brew install mongodb-community@5.0”

 The next step is to start MongoDB as a macOS service.
 This NoSQL database will start in the background automatically.

-“brew services start [email protected]
+“brew services start mongodb-community@5.0”

 The last step is to connect a mongo shell to the running instance and type in the terminal: